The Plateau problem for convex curvature functions

-which is absurd.
-Suppose now that $K$ satisfies Axiom $(vii)$, then, in the same manner, we obtain:
+Suppose now that $K$ is of unbounded type.
+By Proposition \procref{PropFirstOrderEstimatesUnboundedCase}, $\lambda_i'>0$ for all $i$.
+In the same manner, we obtain:

 which is likewise absurd.
-There thus exists $B_2\geqslant 0$ such that, for all $n$:
+There therefore exists $B_2\geqslant 0$ such that, for all $n$:

-which is absurd, and this completes the proof. \goodbreak \newhead{Second Order Bounds Over the Interior} Let $M:=M^{n+1}$ be a Hadamard manifold of sectional curvature bounded above by $-1$.
-Let $K$ be an admissable convex curvature function.
-In this section, we obtain a-priori bounds for the norms of the second fundamental forms of locally convex immersed hypersurfaces of prescribed $K$-curvature.
-Explicitely, let $\kappa\in C^\infty(M)$ be a smooth, strictly positive function.
-Let $\Sigma=(\Sigma^n,\partial\Sigma^n)$ be a smooth LSC immersed hypersurface in $M$ such that:
+which is absurd, and this completes the proof. \newhead{Global Second Order Estimates} \headlabel{HeadGlobalSecondOrderEstimates} \newsubhead{Main results} Let $M:=M^{n+1}$ be an $(n+1)$-dimensional Riemannian manifold.
+Let $K$ be a convex curvature function.
+Let $\kappa:M\rightarrow]0,\infty[$ be a smooth positive function.
+In this section we obtain global a-priori estimates for the shape operators of smooth compact LSC immersed hypersurfaces in $M$ of $K$-curvature prescribed by $\kappa$.
+Let $X$ be a compact geodesically convex subset of $M$.
+As in Section \subheadref{SubheadSecondOrderBoundaryEstimatesPreliminaryResults}, we denote by $\Cal{B}$ the family of all quantities which only depend on the restrictions to $X$ of $\kappa$ and the metric of $M$. \subheadlabel{SubheadGlobalSecondOrderEstimatesMainResults} \proclaim{Proposition \nextprocno} Choose $R>0$.
+Suppose that $\kappa(p)<\mu_\infty(K)/R$ for all $p\in X$.
+There exists $B>0$ in $\Cal{B}(R)$ with the property that if $\Sigma$ is a smooth compact LSC immersed hypersurface in $M$ such that $K(\Sigma)=\kappa$ and $\Sigma\subseteq X\minter B_R(q)$, for some $q\in M$, then, for all $p\in\Sigma$:

-As in Section \headref{SecondOrderEstimatesAlongTheBoundary}, let $\Cal{B}$ denote the family of all quantities which depend continuously upon the data, being, in this case, $M$, $K$, $\kappa$, and the $C^1$ jet of $\Sigma$.
-Likewise, for any quantity, $X$, we define $\Cal{B}(X)$ as before.
-We obtain the following complementary results: \proclaim{Proposition \nextprocno} Suppose that $0<\kappa<1$ and that the sectional curvature of $M$ is bounded above by $-1$.
-Then there exists $B>0$ in $\Cal{B}$ such that if $A$ is the shape operator of $\Sigma$, then, for all $p\in\Sigma$:
+\endproclaim \proclabel{PropSecondOrderIntBoundsAlt} Using a slightly different approach, we obtain the following complementary result: \proclaim{Proposition \nextprocno} Suppose that the sectional curvature of $M$ is bounded above by $-1$ and that $\kappa(p)\in]0,1[$ for all $p\in X$.
+There exists $B>0$ in $\Cal{B}$ with the property that if $\Sigma$ is a smooth compact LSC immersed hypersurface in $M$ such that $K(\Sigma)=\kappa$ and $\Sigma\subseteq X$, then, for all $p\in\Sigma$: